Piatra-Olt: Geography

 The town is at the northeastern end of the Romanați Plain, a subdivision of the Wallachian Plain.
 The average altitude is 100 to 120 m.
 Despite the relatively high altitude and a big number of valleys and smooth hills, the area is very good for agriculture.
 The town is placed near the Olt River, on a terrace that protects it from floods.
 There are several dams on the river.
 There are some other small rivers that sometimes dry up in summer, like the Vaslui and the Oltișor.
 They are all tributaries of the Olt and are formed near Piatra Olt.

 Climate

 Like all the southern part of Romania, Piatra-Olt has a temperate climate.
 Usually, summers are hot and with little precipitation, while winters have moderate temperatures, with occasional wind intensification.
 Sometimes, snow can cause blockades on the roads and railways.

 Demographics

+At the 2021 census, Piatra Olt had a population of 6,000, down from 6,299 in 2011.
 At the 2002 census, 90.6% of inhabitants were Romanians and 9.4% Roma.
-97.7% were Romanian Orthodox and 1.6% Seventh-day Adventist.
+In terms of religious affiliation, 97.7% were Romanian Orthodox and 1.6% Seventh-day Adventist.

 There are ethnic conflicts between the Romanian and Roma groups.
 In 2007, forced intervention was required to calm down the population and avoid violent conflicts.